Campaign furniture: Legacy

 Campaign furniture is evocative of luxurious travel and a time gone by.
 There is more likely to be an owner's or maker's name on a piece of portable furniture than a domestic version and it is easier to put it into a social context.
-The appeal of its nature has been picked up on and modern furniture made in a campaign style is produced by a number of makers today.
+Modern furniture made in a campaign style is produced by a number of makers today.
 Often, the consideration of portability has not been a factor with the overriding concern being to achieve the look by adding brass corners and strapwork.
-Another group of manufacturers have produced direct copies of period campaign furniture seeing that there is still a call for it today be it for safaris or the high-class camper.
+Another group of manufacturers have produced direct copies of period campaign furniture, seeing that there is still a call for it today be it for safaris or the high-class camper.

-Good design will always be popular and this, along with many of the original reasons for the popularity of campaign furniture hold true today.
-It is practical, often versatile and naturally, very easy to move about.
+Many of the original reasons for the popularity of campaign furniture hold true today.
+It is practical, versatile and easy to move about.